 Do not prune the ‘Bella’ palm Chamaedorea as you would other plants.
 It grows from a main stem, and the leaflets should be “tipped” or the leaf itself removed.

-If you’re looking for low light palm trees that are also an accent plant check out the Chamaedora elegans ‘Bella’ palm, just be careful not to over water and “patrol” for any pest.
+If you’re looking for indoor houseplants but particularly for a low light tabletop palm tree also used as an accent plant check out the Chamaedora elegans ‘Bella’ palm, just be careful not to over water and “patrol” for any pest.